jeog/TDAmeritradeAPI/README.md

 ```

-The ```Credentials``` object is used throughout for accessing the API so keep it
-available.
-It will be updated internally as the access token is refreshed.
-When done,
-securely store your credentials:
+When done accessing the API the Credential object should be stored to disk.
+The file will be encrypted with the password provided.

 ```
     [C++]
     void